Putin backs Russian push for Iraqi oil

 "We bought it, 100 pct, if there is a good offer we can sell part of it, so far we feel comfortable with it," Alekperov told Reuters.
 Asked if there was an offer in the works, he said "at the moment no, only outline ideas."

-Russia signed $4.2 billion (2.6 billion pounds) worth of arms deals with Iraq on Tuesday.
+Russia signed $4.2 billion worth of arms deals with Iraq on Tuesday.

 DEAL NOT FROZEN